akveo/ngx-admin/DEV_DOCS.md

 - SCSS variables added/updated
 - tsdocs added/updated
 - commit message is properly formatted
-- for override - registered in a list of overrides
+- for the override - registered in a list of overrides
 - component *.theme registered in a list of component themes
 - looks great on all default themes
 - takes into account `inverse` feature